-This paper is structured as follows.
-Section~\ref{sec:Problem_Formulation} formally defines the \texttt{FlipDyn} problem, considering unknown control policies with state and control-dependent costs.
-In Section~\ref{sec:FlipDyn_General_Systems}, we outline a solution methodology applicable to discrete-time dynamical systems with non-negative costs, under the assumption of known control policies.
-Section~\ref{subsec:linear_optimal_control} presents a solution for determining optimal linear state-feedback control policies, specifically designed for linear discrete-time dynamical systems featuring quadratic costs.
-In Section~\ref{subsec:FlipDyn_Con_1d}, we delve into the takeover strategies and saddle-point value parameters for the scalar/$1-$dimensional system.
-Finally, Section~\ref{subsec:N_dim} addresses the approximate takeover strategies and saddle-point value parameters for the $n-$dimensional system.
-The paper concludes with a discussion on future directions in Section~\ref{sec:Conclusion}.
+This paper is organized as follows.
+Section~\ref{sec:Problem_Formulation} defines the general \texttt{FlipDyn} problem with arbitrary state transition dynamics and control policies under state- and control-dependent costs.
+Section~\ref{sec:FlipDyn_General_Systems} outlines a solution methodology for discrete-time dynamical systems with non-negative costs and known control policies.
+Section~\ref{subsec:linear_optimal_control} presents optimal linear state-feedback control policies for linear discrete-time systems with quadratic costs.
+Section~\ref{subsec:FlipDyn_Con_1d} investigates takeover strategies and saddle-point value parameters for scalar systems, while Section~\ref{subsec:N_dim} extends the analysis to approximate strategies and parameters for $n-$dimensional systems.
+The paper concludes with future directions in Section~\ref{sec:Conclusion}.